Monarch of the Glen (TV series): DVD releases

-Monarch of the Glen has been released on DVD in the UK, The Netherlands, and USA only on Region 2 and 1 respectively.
-In the UK, series 1, 2, and 7 were released in one set, and series 3–6 in two sets - each set containing two discs.
-Acorn Media UK produced the original DVDs, but in 2006 a box-set featuring all seven series on 22 discs was produced by the BBC themselves.
-The Acorn Media UK DVDs, featured special features such as an exclusive interview with Susan Hampshire, photo galleries, production notes, and filmographies.
+Monarch of the Glen has been released on DVD in the UK, the Netherlands and USA only on Region 2 and 1, respectively.
+In the UK, series 1, 2 and 7 were released in one set and series 3–6 in two sets—each set containing two discs.
+Acorn Media UK produced the original DVDs, but in 2006 a box set featuring all seven series on 22 discs was produced by the BBC themselves.
+The Acorn Media UK DVDs, featured special features such as an exclusive interview with Susan Hampshire, photo galleries, production notes and filmographies.
 The BBC box-set only featured a making-of show titled The Last Monarch, which was broadcast on BBC Scotland before the series finale on 23 October 2005.
-In The Netherlands series 4-7 were released in an edited form of 50 mins per episode instead of the UK 60 minutes.
+In the Netherlands series 4 to 7 were released in an edited form of 50 minutes per episode instead of the UK version's 60 minutes.

-+ Region 4 (Australia) - Series 4,5,6,7 Only available in a Compilation Boxset exclusive to the ABC Shop July 2007.
++ Region 4 (Australia) – Series 4,5,6,7 Only available in a Compilation Boxset exclusive to the ABC Shop July 2007.

 The USA Region 1 DVDs are produced by BBC Warner.

 To date there has been no HD or Blu-ray release.